Aimal-Maarij/javascript-1-homework/week-1/jl-errors-formatting.md

 ```js
 let a = 1:
 ```
-error message:
+error message: Uncaught SyntaxError: Unexpected token :
 ```
 ```
 classification:
-* creation phase or execution phase ?
+* creation phase?
-* syntax or semanitc ?
+* syntax  ?

-the fix:
+the fix: : let a = 1;
 ```js
 ```
-your notes:
+your notes:  We should use semicolon to at the end, not a colon.

 [TOP](#formatting-errors)